edgio-docs/edgio-docs/src/guides/security/managed_rules.md

 **To apply an updated rule set to production traffic (recommended)**

 1. Create a managed rule that points to the updated rule set.
 2. Modify the desired Security Application configuration's **Audit Managed Rule** option to the above managed rule.
 3. Wait a reasonable amount of time (e.g., 24 to 48 hours) to screen traffic.
-After which, review the Threats dashboard for false positives.
+After which, review the **Threats** tab of the **Security** dashboard for false positives.
     -   If many false positives are found, identify the policies and/or rules that are causing them and disable them from the managed rule created in step 1.
 After which, repeat step 3.